xuyunfan9991/SCRIPro/docs/examples/Multiome_workflow.rst

     test_data.get_positive_marker_gene_parallel()

-The data from ATAC-seq is used to generate the corresponding chromatin landscape, that is the bigwig file corresponding to supercell of the same name, which is stored in the folder ‘./bigwig’.
+The data from ATAC-seq is used to generate the corresponding chromatin landscape, that is the bigwig file corresponding to metacell of the same name, which is stored in the folder ‘./bigwig’.

 .. code:: python

     scripro.dataframe_to_sparse_tsv(atac.to_df(), 'test.tsv')
-    scripro.get_supercell_fragment(cellgroup,'.','./test.tsv',chunksize = 10000000)
+    scripro.get_metacell_fragment(cellgroup,'.','./test.tsv',chunksize = 10000000)
-    scripro.process_tsv('./supercell_fragment/', 'hg38')
+    scripro.process_tsv('./metacell_fragment/', 'hg38')
     share_seq_data = scripro.SCRIPro_Multiome(8,'hg38',test_data)

 Calculate the TF activity score